gabo01/artid/README.md

     -V, --version      Prints version information

 SUBCOMMANDS:
-    help       Prints this message or the help of the given subcommand(s) restore    Restores all files of the backup to their original locations update     Updates the current backup or makes a new one if it does not exist
+    backup     Updates the current backup or makes a new one if it does not exist help       Prints this message or the help of the given subcommand(s) restore    Restores all files of the backup to their original locations
 ```

 ## Contributing